 The campus is less than 10 minutes' drive from the CBD and City Campus and is easily accessible by bus from City and Grafton Campuses.
-It offers full amenities, including ample parking, leisure facilities, and the Sylvia Ashton-Warner Library – one of the most extensive teacher education libraries in the country.
+It offers full amenities, including parking, leisure facilities, and the Sylvia Ashton-Warner Library – one of the most extensive teacher education libraries in the country.

 Tai Tokerau Campus